 - Heat tawa & add butter.

-- When butter melts ,add onions, coriander & curry leaves, saute for a minute.
+- When butter melts, add onions, coriander and curry leaves, saute for a minute.

 - Add gunpowder or idli podi to that mixture and salute well 2 minutes on medium low flame.